hawkinswood/prettygoodsecurity/content/pages/secure-passwords/index.md

 - If it encourages weaker, more predictable passwords
 - When secure storage is not available

+## The Future: Moving Beyond Passwords with Passkeys

+### Understanding Passkeys

+**Passkeys** represent the most significant advancement in authentication technology since the introduction of two-factor authentication.
+Built on the FIDO2/WebAuthn standard, passkeys eliminate many fundamental vulnerabilities inherent in password-based authentication systems.

+Unlike passwords, which are shared secrets that exist on both your device and the service provider's servers, passkeys use **asymmetric cryptography**.
+Your device stores a private key that never leaves your control, while services only receive a public key that cannot be used to impersonate you.

+### Why Passkeys Can Be Superior to Passwords

+**Immunity to Common Attacks:**
+- **Phishing resistant**: Passkeys are cryptographically bound to specific domains, making them impossible to use on fraudulent websites
+- **Breach protection**: Even if a service provider is compromised, attackers cannot obtain usable authentication credentials
+- **No reuse vulnerabilities**: Each passkey is unique to its service, eliminating password reuse risks
+- **Brute force immunity**: There's no shared secret for attackers to guess or crack

+**Enhanced Security Through Cryptography:**
+- **Public key cryptography**: Uses proven mathematical principles rather than relying on secret complexity
+- **Hardware-backed security**: Modern devices store passkey private keys in secure hardware elements
+- **Cryptographic proof**: Each authentication provides mathematical proof of identity without revealing secrets

+### The Security Foundation: Device Protection

+The security of passkeys depends entirely on the security of the device that stores them.
+A passkey is only as secure as the device and account ecosystem protecting it.

+**Essential Device Security Requirements:**

+**Strong Device Authentication:**
+- **Minimum requirement**: Device PIN, password, or biometric lock
+- **Recommended**: Complex device passwords combined with biometric authentication
+- **Critical**: Never store passkeys on devices without lock screen protection

+**Account-Level Security:**
+- **Apple ID/Google Account protection**: Use strong two-factor authentication on the account that syncs passkeys
+- **Hardware security keys**: Protect your primary account with FIDO2 security keys rather than SMS or authenticator apps
+- **Account recovery security**: Ensure account recovery methods are as secure as the passkeys they protect

+### Passkeys vs. Traditional Authentication Hierarchy

+When properly secured, passkeys can provide superior security to traditional authentication methods:

+**Traditional Password + SMS (Weakest):**
+- Vulnerable to SIM swapping, network interception, and social engineering
+- Password can be stolen, guessed, or cracked
+- SMS codes can be intercepted or redirected

+**Traditional Password + Authenticator App (Better):**
+- Eliminates SMS vulnerabilities but password remains weak point
+- Still vulnerable to phishing and credential stuffing attacks
+- Requires managing both password and authenticator device

+**Traditional Password + Hardware Security Key (Strong):**
+- Hardware key provides phishing resistance
+- Password remains the weakest link in the chain
+- Requires carrying and managing physical devices

+**Properly Secured Passkey (Strongest):**
+- Eliminates password vulnerabilities entirely
+- Phishing resistant by design
+- Hardware-backed cryptographic security
+- Streamlined user experience without security compromise

+### Implementation Requirements for Maximum Security

+**Device Security Foundation:**

+**Primary Device Protection:**
+- Use complex device passwords (not just PINs or simple patterns)
+- Enable automatic device locking with short timeout periods
+- Keep devices updated with latest security patches
+- Enable device encryption and secure boot when available

+**Account Ecosystem Security:**
+- **Apple ID**: Protect with hardware security keys, not SMS or even authenticator apps
+- **Google Account**: Use Advanced Protection Program with multiple hardware keys
+- **Microsoft Account**: Enable security key authentication for highest protection
+- **Regular audits**: Review account access and connected devices quarterly

+**Network and Environmental Security:**
+- Avoid creating or using passkeys on compromised or untrusted networks
+- Be cautious about passkey creation in public or shared environments
+- Consider network-level threats when establishing passkey trust relationships

+### Platform-Specific Considerations

+**Apple Ecosystem:**
+- Passkeys sync across devices via iCloud Keychain
+- Security depends on Apple ID protection and device-level security
+- Benefits from hardware security elements in modern Apple devices
+- Consider using hardware keys to protect Apple ID itself

+**Google/Android Ecosystem:**
+- Passkeys sync through Google Password Manager
+- Integration with Android's hardware-backed security features
+- Requires Google Account security as foundation
+- Advanced Protection Program provides additional security layer

+**Cross-Platform Strategies:**
+- Consider using dedicated password managers that support passkeys (1Password, Bitwarden)
+- Maintain passkey backups across multiple secure platforms
+- Plan for device loss or platform migration scenarios

+### When Passkeys May Not Be Appropriate

+**Technical Limitations:**
+- Limited support on older devices or legacy systems
+- Some services don't yet support passkey authentication
+- Cross-platform compatibility still evolving

+**Security Considerations:**
+- Shared or compromised devices should never store passkeys
+- Accounts without strong two-factor authentication shouldn't manage passkeys
+- Environments where device security cannot be guaranteed

+**Backup and Recovery Challenges:**
+- Account recovery becomes more complex without password fallbacks
+- Device loss can temporarily lock access to services
+- Platform lock-in concerns with proprietary passkey sync systems

+### Migration Strategy: From Passwords to Passkeys

+**Phase 1: Foundation (Immediate)**
+1. Secure your primary accounts (Apple ID, Google, Microsoft) with hardware security keys
+2. Ensure all devices have strong authentication and are fully updated
+3. Review and strengthen account recovery methods

+**Phase 2: High-Value Accounts (Month 1)**
+1. Enable passkeys for financial services and critical work accounts
+2. Maintain password + MFA as backup during transition period
+3. Test passkey functionality across all your devices

+**Phase 3: General Adoption (Months 2-6)**
+1. Replace password authentication with passkeys as services add support
+2. Gradually reduce reliance on password managers for sites supporting passkeys
+3. Monitor account security and access patterns

+**Phase 4: Password Elimination (Ongoing)**
+1. Remove passwords entirely from accounts offering passkey-only authentication
+2. Maintain password manager only for legacy services
+3. Regular security audits of authentication methods

+### Future-Proofing Your Authentication

+Passkeys represent the current best practice in authentication technology, but security is an evolving field.
+Stay informed about:

+- **New authentication standards** and protocol improvements
+- **Platform security updates** that enhance passkey protection
+- **Service provider adoption** of advanced authentication methods
+- **Threat landscape changes** that might affect passkey security

+Remember: The goal isn't perfect security—it's meaningful improvement over current methods.
+Properly implemented passkeys on well-secured devices provide dramatically better protection than even the strongest password-based authentication systems.

 ## Advanced Security Considerations

 ### Password Recovery and Account Recovery